SQLSlammer/Panda3DStuff/README.md

 And then do the procedure described in Requirements (i.e placing the UNPACKED phase files both in the root directory and the Panda3D /models/ directory).

 2: toontown.py MUST be placed in the same directory as the .py scripts you have downloaded from this repository.

+# How to run the script

+1. Open Command Pompt and cd to the directory with the .py script.

+2. type "ppython.exe room.py" (without the double quotes; if you changed the name of the .py file, replace room.py with the new name of the script)

+You're good to go.